MinGW-w64-GCC-15.1.0

 ln -sfv i686-w64-mingw32-gcc /usr/bin/i686-w64-mingw32-cc &&

-Now that MinGW-w64-GCC and friends have been installed, it is time to test the MinGW-w64 installation to make sure everything is working as expected.
+Now that the MinGW-w64 cross toolchain has been fully installed, it is time to test the installation to make sure everything is working as expected.

 Confirm that the regular C and C++ compilers are working correctly: